Lazy Luddite Log

 Grand Tour

-In a few weeks I will embark on a much postponed overseas holiday.
-Right now this post serves to announce that plan and then on my return it will be expanded into a record of my travels.
-If the past is any indication then it will be a rambling entry.
+In a few weeks I will be visiting Europe.
+Right now this announces that plan and then on my return it will become a record of my travels.
+If the past is any indication then it will be rambling.

 All the biggest aspects of my plan are sorted but the small stuff I still need to get done is annoyingly fiddly.
 Posting this kernal of an entry now is possibly an act of procrastination.
 Expect more in a few weeks.